| |

 Safely store homemade dog food

-Properly storing homemade dog food is crucial to ensuring its freshness and safety for your furry friend.
+Properly storing homemade dog food is essential to maintaining its freshness and ensuring the safety of your furry friend.

 Here are some tips on how to store it safely: